dariomanesku/cmftStudio/README.md

 Disclaimer.
 ---------
-Licence applies only to the cmftViewer project, NOT including the assets supplied by the mentioned contributors.
+Licence applies only to the cmftStudio project, NOT including the assets supplied by the mentioned contributors.
 If you wish to use their work for any purpose, you must contact them personally.

 [License (BSD 2-clause)](https://github.com/dariomanesku/cmft/blob/master/LICENSE)
 -------------------------------------------------------------------------------